 We have expanded our operations significantly and have recently entered into the business of selling Medicare plans.
 Our entering into this new area of business places increasing and significant demands on our management, our operational and financial systems and infrastructure and our other resources.
 If we do not effectively manage this expansion, the quality of our services could suffer, which could harm our business, operating results and financial condition.
 In order to successfully expand our business, we need to hire, integrate and retain highly skilled and motivated employees.
 We also need to continue to improve our existing systems for operational and financial management, including our reporting systems, procedures and controls.
 These improvements could require significant capital expenditures and place increasing demands on our management.
-We may not be successful in managing or expanding our operations or in maintaining adequate financial and operating systems and controls.
-If we do not successfully implement improvements in these areas, our business, operating results and financial condition will be harmed.
+We may not be successfully implement improvements in these areas, our business, operating results and financial condition will be harmed.